Dan Straily

-Daniel Steven Straily (born December 1, 1988) is an American professional baseball pitcher for the Lotte Giants of the Korea Baseball Organization (KBO).
-The Oakland Athletics selected Straily in the 24th round of the 2009 Major League Baseball Draft, and he made his Major League Baseball (MLB) debut with them in 2012.
-He has pitched for the Chicago Cubs, Houston Astros, Cincinnati Reds, Miami Marlins, and Baltimore Orioles.
-He has also played for the Lotte Giants of the KBO League (KBO).
+Daniel Steven Straily (born December 1, 1988) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Oakland Athletics, Houston Astros, Cincinnati Reds, Miami Marlins, and Baltimore Orioles, and in the KBO League for the Lotte Giants.
+The Athletics selected Straily in the 24th round of the 2009 MLB draft, and he made his MLB debut with them in 2012.

 Early life

 Straily was born in Redlands, California, to Sarah Jackson (née Beightler) and Steven Straily.
 He has an older sister, Larissa.
 The family moved to Pendleton, Oregon, when he was between kindergarten and first grade.
 Straily started his baseball career playing Little League Baseball and in the Babe Ruth League in Pendleton.
 He played his first two years of high school baseball for the Pendleton Buckaroos at Pendleton High School.

 The family moved again prior to the start of Straily's junior year in high school, this time to Springfield, Oregon.
 Straily attended Thurston High School in Springfield, and graduated in 2006.
 Playing for the baseball team, as a senior he was second-team All-Mid-Western League after going 7–3 with a 2.48 ERA in 62 innings with 65 strikeouts.

-He began his college career at Western Oregon University, where he played college baseball for the Western Oregon Wolves for one year.
+Straily began his college career at Western Oregon University, where he played college baseball for the Western Oregon Wolves for one year.
 He then transferred to Marshall University, where he played for the Marshall Thundering Herd baseball team as a walk-on, and majored in Business Administration.

 Professional career

 Oakland Athletics

-The Oakland Athletics selected Straily in the 24th round, with the 723rd overall selection, of the 2009 Major League Baseball Draft.
-He began his professional career with the Vancouver Canadians of the Class A-Short Season Northwest League in 2009.
-In 16 games pitched (11 starts), Straily had a record of 5–3, a 4.12 earned run average (ERA), and 66 strikeouts (7th in the league) in 59 innings.
+The Oakland Athletics drafted Straily in the 24th round, with the 723rd overall selection, of the 2009 Major League Baseball Draft.
+He began his professional career with the Vancouver Canadians of the Low–A Northwest League in 2009.
+In 16 games pitched (11 starts), Straily had a record of 5–3, a 4.12 earned run average (ERA), and 66 strikeouts (seventh in the league) in 59 innings.
 His 5 wins were tied for 6th-most in the league.

-In 2010, Straily was promoted to the Kane County Cougars of the Class A Midwest League.
-There, he posted a 10–7 record, a 4.32 ERA, and 149 strikeouts (2nd in the league, and 2nd in the A's farm system) in 148 innings (tied for 4th in the league) in 28 games pitched (all starts; tied for 2nd in the league).
-His 13 home runs allowed were tied for 4th in the league, and his 10 wins were tied for 5th in the league, and his 61 walks were 7th.
+In 2010, Straily was promoted to the Kane County Cougars of the Single–A Midwest League.
+There, he posted a 10–7 record, a 4.32 ERA, and 149 strikeouts (second in the league, and second in the A's farm system) in 148 innings (tied for fourth in the league) in 28 games pitched (all starts; tied for second in the league).
+Straily's 13 home runs allowed were tied for fourth in the league, and his 10 wins were tied for fifth in the league, and his 61 walks were seventh.